Hubs-Foundation/hubs-docs/docs/setup-creating.md

 </video>
 <br/><br/>

-2. **If you already have a Mozilla Account, select "Sign In" and complete the login process.
+2. **If you already have a Mozilla account, select "Sign In" and complete the login process.
 If you do not have an account, enter your information into the corresponding boxes.**

 <video loop muted controls >
   <source src="img/enter-email.mp4" type="video/mp4">